 It is dark and cold

 To be reborn

 Nothing to lose

 Everything to gain.

 Can you relate to the experiences of the authors in these heroin addiction poems?
 Do you still feel enormous self-doubt relating to your ability to kick the habit once and for all?
 The authors felt lost too, and they realized that if they continued down the path of addiction that they would lose everything that mattered.

 Call one of our professional and caring admissions consultants at Landmark Recovery to discuss how addiction to drugs or alcohol is consuming and wrecking your life.
 They care and understand.
 We will discuss treatment options for things like heroin addiction that will help you regain your sobriety and teach you how to stay that way.
-We are waiting to hear from you - call us today!
+We are waiting to hear from you - call us at our Indiana treatment center today!